awsdocs/amazon-sns-developer-guide/doc_source/sns-message-and-json-formats.md

 The URL to the certificate that was used to sign the message\.

 **`Subject`**
 The Subject parameter specified when the notification was published to the topic\.
-Note that this is an optional parameter\.
+This is an optional parameter\.
 If no Subject was specified, then this name/value pair does not appear in this JSON document\.

 **`Timestamp`**
 The time \(GMT\) when the notification was published\.